AdobeDocs/genstudio.en/help/user-guide/home.md

 By leveraging Adobe AI technology, GenStudio for Performance Marketing provides a comprehensive suite of tools that simplify the complexities of content creation and management so that creatives can focus on innovation.

-## What's new

-- [[!DNL Insights Channels]](insights/channels.md) —New overview about customer engagement, performance, budget, and expenditures for marketing campaigns.
-- [[!DNL Insights Experiences]](insights/experiences.md) —New overview about insights related to experiences and ad performance.

 ## Explore capabilities

 <table style="table-layout:fixed">